You are here

 Unit Description: This unit explores beginning improvisational dance technique.
 Across the unit students will learn basic elements of loco motor skills, incorporate the concepts of space, time, and energy; experiment with floor patterns, while collaborating in small groups to create a dance that links improvised movements to a choreographic structure.
 The unit culminates in students preparing a dance recital of basic chorographic patterns including reflection on the creative process used to develop the choreography.

-Unit Title: Abstracting You Inspiration (Colorado Ballet, Littleton Public School District, Peak Academy of Dance, and Colorado Dance Education Organization)
+Unit Title: Abstracting You Inspiration (Colorado Ballet, Littleton School District, Peak Academy of Dance, and Colorado Dance Education Organization)

 Unit Description: In this unit, students will create an original dance phrase through the process of improvisation, and use a variety of emotions to transform the phrase into abstract variations.
 The unit will culminate in a class performance in which students perform both the original phrase and the abstracted phrase.
 Following the performance, students will be asked to compare and contrast their original dance phrase to the abstracted phrase.